 Several core seminars on models, methods, and materials for interdisciplinary study, plus courses from other relevant disciplines, provide the groundwork for students to pursue theoretically informed, integrative research into their special interests.

-Many courses offered through Hampshire's School of Humanities, Arts, and Cultural Studies and School of Critical Social Inquiry encourage interdisciplinary approaches to the study of American history, politics, literature, and culture.
+Courses in American Studies encourage interdisciplinary approaches to the study of American history, politics, literature, and culture.

 Reimagining American Literature and Identity